rack/rack-contrib/README.md

 pessimistic version constraint (`~>`) against the relevant `2.x` version of this gem.

-This version of `rack-contrib` is only compatible with `rack` 2.x.
+This version of `rack-contrib` is compatible with `rack` 2.x and 3.x.
 If you are using `rack` 1.x, you will need to use `rack-contrib` 1.x.
 A suitable pessimistic version constraint (`~>`) is recommended.